simpeg/simpeg/README.rst

 Questions
 =========

+If you have a question regarding a specific use of SimPEG, the fastest way to get a response is by posting on our Discourse discussion forum: https://simpeg.discourse.group/.
+Alternatively, If you prefer real-time chat, you can join our slack group at http://slack.simpeg.xyz.
 Please do not create an issue to ask a question.
-You will get a faster response by posting on our Discourse discussion forum: https://simpeg.discourse.group/.
-If you prefer real-time chat, you can join our slack group at http://slack.simpeg.xyz.

 Links